 Some of these pictures and descriptions may give away plot details that you might not want to know before watching the film.

-After they meet and get married while Pemberton is at home on business in Boston, Serena and Pemberton return to his logging camp in the Smokies.
-When they arrive they see a man with a bloody ankle from a rattlesnake bite.
-Pemberton's partner tells him they've lost 6 men in the two months he was away in Boston.
+After they meet and get married while Pemberton is at home on business in Boston, Serena and Pemberton return to his logging camp in the Smokie Mountains.
+When they arrive, they see a man with a bloody ankle from a rattlesnake bite.
+Pemberton's partner tells him they've lost 6 men in the two months that he was away in Boston.
 Serena tells them that at her father's logging camp in Colorado they had a trained eagle flying over the logging site to catch rattlesnakes.
 Nobody takes her seriously and she's told they don't have eagles in the Smokies.
 She tells them they need to import one, and so she does.